bierschi/RoboCar_Platform/README.md

 RoboCar is a low cost Autonomous Driving Platform

 - Low cost Hardware Components
-- Sensor Suit for an AD Platform (Lidar, IMU, Camera, Motors)
+- Sensor Suit for an AD Platform (Lidar, IMU, Ultrasonic, Camera, Motors)
 - Schematics for the RoboCar Platform
 - Provides all Settings for the Operating System
 - Control the Sensors with Test and Validation Scripts